AWegnerGitHub/awegnergithub.github.io-content/2022_06_11_remote_work_savings.md

     Total number of work days: 1089
     Average MPG: 22.5

 I also needed to find an average gas price.
 While starting to write this post I thought I'd pull official numbers from the [US Energy Information Administration][5].
 They have numbers going back to 1993 broken down by week.
-This would be amazing, but I was spending to much time trying to figure out when I was on vacation and how to handle weeks with a holiday in it.
+This would be amazing, but I was spending too much time trying to figure out when I was on vacation and how to handle weeks with a holiday in it.
 I don't need exact numbers.
 I'm looking for ball park, so instead I went with the [yearly gas price average for 2017 through 2021][6] then I used the [inflation calculator from the Bureau of Labor Statistics][7] to adjust for inflation using May of that year to May of 2022.

     2017: $2.52 -> $3.01
     2018: $2.81 -> $3.26